UnitedPlanet/intrexx-sample-connector-api/docs/GoogleDriveDatagroup.md

 #### queryDataRange method

-This method shall return a collection of records.
+This method returns a collection of records.
 The return object is of type `IConnectorQueryResult`.
 It contains a list of records, the count of records in the list and the total count of records the external API can return.

 The count and total count is needed for the pagination control.
-With the method of the abstract class we create a HTTP client.
+With the abstract class method, we create an HTTP client.
 This client performs the OAuth2 authentication to the Google service, if the connector is configured correctly.
 See the quick start guide for more details.

 The request method is extracted into a separate service class.
-For the request we need the GoogleDrive parent id (the item id of the parent folder).
-This id comes from an expert flag in the data group.
+For the request we need the Google Drive parent ID (the item ID of the parent folder).
+This ID comes from an expert flag in the data group.
 With getProperties() we get access to all expert flags of the data group.

 With getFields we get all the data fields we have to provide values for.